 All books are due one month after being checked out.
 After this point, the book must be either returned or checked out again.
 Students may have altogether up to ten books checked out.
 A delay in returning books to the library entails a fine of $\in 0.25$ per book, per day of a delay.
-The fine is to be paid to the Librarian.

-Students are responsible for returning all library materials before leaving for the Christmas and summer holidays.
+Students are responsible for returning all library materials before leaving for the summer holidays.
 If a continuing student has checked out a book but has not returned it before leaving, he will not be permitted to receive books for new courses in the following semester until all materials have been returned.
 If a graduating student has not returned a book, he will not receive his diploma until the item is returned.
 The student must pay a replacement fee for any lost book before he is permitted to receive either course books or the diploma.

-5.3 NON-CIRCULATING BOOKS
+5.3 Non-circulating Books